Area Maps + Transportion Information

 BREEZE GoNCTD.com: Breeze buses carry passengers in the north San Diego County area and stop wherever you see the blue and white NCTD bus stop signs.
 Stops are usually located every few blocks on city routes but may be several miles apart in rural areas.
 All Breeze buses can accommodate up to two bicycles and up to three wheelchairs and almost half the fleet have "kneeling" buses.
 Many Breeze bus routes connect with the Coaster and Sprinter trains.

-SPRINTER GoNCTD.com: The Sprinter runs 22 miles along Highway 78 corridor, making short trips to 15 stations, for a total traveling time of 53 minutes from end to end.
+SPRINTER GoNCTD.com: The Sprinter trains run 22 miles along Highway 78 corridor, making short trips to 15 stations, for a total traveling time of 53 minutes from end to end.
 Each European-style light rail vehicle has a maximum capacity of 226 passengers and travels at a maximum speed of 55 mph.
 The Sprinter offers easy connections to the Coaster, Breeze, Amtrak, Metrolink, Greyhound, and a future Bus Rapid Transit project in Escondido.
+The SPRINTER connects to the COASTER trains in Oceanside, which run to San Diego.

 RAPID 235 RapidMTS.com: Rapid is a brand new level of bus service featuring high-frequency, limited-stop service, and upgraded amenities for stations and vehicles running between Escondido and Downtown San Diego.
 Rapid uses transit signal priority, dedicated lanes, and limited stops to speed trips.
 As a result, Rapid provides easy access to desirable destinations, frequent and reliable service, and faster travel times—all at a cost savings when compared to driving.